MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 * Creates PDF bookmarks to all pages for easier navigation within the PDF
 * If you link to other wiki pages, the link in the PDF will work, too.
 * Everything self-contained.
 Download the .exe file, run it, done.
-* Tool can be used as part of a build, see [Build Task](/AzureDevOps.WikiPDFExport/Build-Task)
+* Tool can be used as part of a build, see [BuildTask](AzureDevOps.WikiPDFExport/Build-Task.md)
 * It is fast.
 A PDF with 160 pages is created in less than a second.

 ## Requirements